gsbingo17/mongodb-to-new/README.md

 # MongoDB to MongoDB Migration and Replication Tool

-This Go application replicates data from one MongoDB database to another MongoDB database.
-It supports two modes of operation:
+This Go application replicates data from one MongoDB database to another MongoDB database, and supports migration from MongoDB to Firestore with MongoDB compatibility feature.
+It provides two modes of operation:

 - **Migrate:** Performs a one-time migration of data from a source MongoDB database to a target MongoDB database.
 - **Live:** Sets up a live replication using MongoDB change streams to continuously synchronize data between the two databases.
 This includes: